 Blue Cash Preferred® Card from American Express

-The recently revamped Blue Cash Preferred Card is one of the best cash back cards for everyday spending.
-Rewards categories now range from 6% cash back at U.S. supermarkets (up to a $6,000 a year limit, then 1%), 6% on select U.S. streaming services, 3% cash back on transit and at U.S. gas stations and 1% on all other purchases.
+The Blue Cash Preferred Card is one of the best cash back cards for everyday spending, especially for people with families.
+Rewards categories include 6% cash back at U.S. supermarkets on up to $6,000 a year, then 1%, 6% cash back on select U.S. streaming services, 3% cash back at U.S. gas stations and on transit, and 1% on all other purchases.
+(Cash back is received in the form of Reward Dollars that can be redeemed as a statement credit.)
 These are some of the highest cash back rates on the market, making the $95 annual fee worth it for frequent spenders across these categories.

 - $250 welcome bonus after spending $1,000 within the first 3 months of account opening.

 - Generous rewards rates on everyday spending categories.

 - You don’t have wait for your card in the mail.
 You can start earning cash back before your card even arrives if you’re eligible for Instant Card Number.

 - Many specialty grocers and wholesale clubs don’t count toward the 6% cash back category.

 - The 6% cash back rate is limited to $6,000 per year in spending, 1% afterward.

 Read our full Blue Cash Preferred® Card from American Express review.